imanhedeshy/imanhedeshy/README.md

 Driven by a relentless work ethic and a dedication to operational excellence, I've played pivotal roles in transforming startup ventures into industry leaders, notably contributing to Snapp's growth to become the biggest tech company in the Middle East.

+As a key player in the tech industry, I've been instrumental in scaling operations at Snapp from a small startup to a major unicorn.
+My expertise in data-driven decision-making and agile practices has been pivotal in achieving and maintaining this growth trajectory.
+At Adomo Health and Ada Tech, I continue to drive innovation in healthcare and web solutions, ensuring scalability, security, and exceptional performance.

 ## :muscle: Core Strengths

 - **Relentless Work Ethic:** Known for an extraordinary commitment to my work, tirelessly striving for excellence.